 D364 - Financial Management I - This course covers basic financial management principles primarily targeted to the operations part of a business.
 The learner gains an understanding about the basic finance organization in an enterprise in support of the company's primary goal to increase corporate value for shareholders in an ethical way.
 Tools a finance professional might use in managing the cash and current assets are discussed along with cash budgeting and financial strategic planning.
 The Dupont equation is reviewed as the basis for analyzing and improving the performance of the enterprise to improve value.
 The learner will acquire knowledge about how forecasting models and financial instruments are used to optimize the working capital investment portfolio.
-Prerequisites for Financial Management I are D196, Principles of Financial and Managerial Accounting, D076 Finance Skills for Managers, D363 Personal Finance, and D362 Corporate Finance.
+Prerequisite for Financial Management I is D362 Corporate Finance.

 D365 - Financial Management II - This course covers capital budgeting and long-term funding strategies.
 The course will delve into more advanced financial management principles primarily targeted toward corporate investment and capital planning.
 This course also explores an enterprise's capital structure and how equity and long-term debt are used to finance and sustain long-term fixed asset projects.
 Decision methods, such as net present value, internal rate of return, and payback period, are discussed as techniques a finance professional might use in identifying and structuring the optimal capital budget.
 The learner will gain an understanding about equity capital, will assess financial markets, and will examine the differences in shareholder classifications and bonds.
 The course will teach how the dividend policy is devised and discover how the organization uses its corporate investment strategy to increase not only shareholder value but also corporate value for the shareholder.
-Prerequisites for Financial Management II are D196, Principles of Financial and Managerial Accounting; D076, Finance Skills for Managers; D363, Personal Finance; D362, Corporate Finance; D364, Financial Management I; and D366, Financial Statement Analysis.
+Prerequisites for Financial Management II are D196, Principles of Financial and Management II are D366, Financial Statement Analysis.